 Transatlantic crossings are the only time you can reserve a Queen Mary 2 kennel.

 You can cruise with your pet on either an eastbound or westbound transatlantic cruise between New York City and Southampton, England.

 Cunard doesn’t allow back-to-back cruises.
 However, you could disembark in Southampton, stay a few days or weeks and then return to New York.

 Why Queen Mary 2 Kennels Are So Special

-There is a way to travel with pets to England.
-Book a transatlantic crossing (a stateroom for you and a kennel for your pet) aboard Cunard’s Queen Mary 2, the only ship in the world that permits pets to cruise with their owners between the two countries.
+Remember, Cunard’s Queen Mary 2 is the only ship in the world that permits pets to cruise with their owners between the two countries.

 What are the Requirements to Travel with Pets?

-For many years, to bring your dog into England meant six long months of quarantine, despite proof of vaccination.
-Now it’s simple with the Queen Mary 2 kennels.
+For many years, England required a six-month quarantine, despite proof of vaccination.
+Now it’s easy to cross the Atlantic with your dog and the Queen Mary 2 kennels.

 Eastbound crossings from New York to Southampton:

 - Microchips are required for every pet